mitsuhiko/flask-oauth/docs/index.rst

-Furthermore the `callback` is mandatory for the call to :meth:`~OAuthRemoteApp.authorize` and has to match the base URL that was specified in the facebook application control panel.
+Furthermore the `callback` is mandatory for the call to :meth:`~OAuthRemoteApp.authorize` and has to match the base URL that was specified in the Facebook application control panel.
 For development you can set it to ``localhost:5000``.

-The `APP_ID` and `APP_SECRET` can be retrieved from the facebook app control panel.
+The `APP_ID` and `APP_SECRET` can be retrieved from the Facebook app control panel.
 If you don't have an application registered yet you can do this at `facebook.com/developers <https://www.facebook.com/developers/createapp.php>`_.

 Invoking Remote Methods
 -----------------------

-Now the user is signed in, that is nice, but most likely you want to use OAuth to call protected remote API methods and not just sign in.
+Now the user is signed in, but you probably want to use OAuth to call protected remote API methods and not just sign in.
 For that, the remote application object provides a :meth:`~OAuthRemoteApp.request` method that can request information from